VladimirsHisamutdinovs/QMMS/README.md

 Several tests are attached.
 File writer test is not currently implemented (not working correctly), however will do its job, once adjusted.

+The flow:
+The program reads the text file specified in the inputFile variable (currently qmms.txt), sorts it with merge sort and produces a new text file "sortedQMMS.txt".
+File gets created if it is not there and gets re-written every time the program runs.

+And of course this description could not be felt completed if I won't say: "It was working perfectly on my machine".
+Enjoy!